 Equally important, optimizing your profile isn’t rocket science.
 There are several smart strategies you can leverage to make your Google My Business profile stronger and more influential, including the following 8:

 1. Get the NAP on your Google My Business profile correct:

 NAP is short for the Name, Address, and Phone Number of your business, and getting it right is crucial to optimizing your profile.

 That sounds simple, but remember that your business changes over time and has possibly had different addresses or numbers in the past.

-You need to make sure that all your online business citations are consistent with the one you include as part of your GMB.
+You need to make sure that all your online business citations are consistent with the ones you include as part of your GMB.